isubsoft/ldap-carddav/README.md

 2. Same LDAP directory must be used for authentication as well as for address books.

 ## Planned features
+1. Support for more PDO databases.
-1. Compatibility to as many vCard data types as possible.
+2. Compatibility to as many vCard data types as possible.
-2. Custom vCard property support.
+3. Custom vCard property support.

 ## Installation
 Check INSTALL file.